Photography Life

 Really the only advantage of the Sony a7R in this comparison is that it has a higher resolution 36 megapixel sensor, compared to the 24 megapixel sensor of the Sony a9.
 However, that difference isn’t enough to change the bottom line – the Sony a9 is clearly the more advanced camera here in almost every respect.

 The big reason to get the a7R frankly isn’t the resolution, but the price.
-It’s selling for extremely low prices on eBay these days.
-Still, there’s a reason for that – it’s honestly a pretty outdated camera (even the a9 is a pretty outdated camera).
+It’s selling for extremely low prices on KEH these days (see here).
+Still, there’s a reason for that – it’s honestly a pretty outdated camera.
+Even the a9 is a pretty outdated camera!
+That doesn’t make them bad, though.
+Buying an “outdated” camera is one of the best ways to get a highly capable camera for an excellent price.

 ILCE-9 + FE 70-200mm F2.8 GM OSS + 1.4X Teleconverter @ 280mm, ISO 2500, 1/320, f/4.0 © Nasim Mansurov